Cecil Hight: Death

 Hight's funeral was held on 19 August, conducted by Canon Headley Burrows.
 His coffin was carried by six RAF officers and draped with the British and New Zealand flags, and his uniform cap.
 He was buried with military honours including a firing volley and officers' salute.
 Among the wreaths was a bunch of flowers from the garden where he fell.
 He is buried in an area of Commonwealth War Graves in Bournemouth East Cemetery.
 His family chose a quotation from the Book of Proverbs for his headstone, 'I love them that love me, and those that seek me early shall find me'.

 Hambledon, the house in whose garden Hight's body landed, was itself bombed in an air raid just before midnight on the night of 14 November 1940.
 Alfred and Edith Hoare were both dug out of the rubble, but Alfred died on the way to hospital.
 He was pronounced dead at the Royal Victoria Hospital in Bournemouth on the 15th, and is buried in Wimborne Road Cemetery.
 The Hoares' garden of remembrance continued to be tended by local people.

 Memorials

 Like the rest of The Few, Cecil Hight is commemorated on the Battle of Britain Memorial, Capel-le-Ferne, and the Battle of Britain Monument in London.

-A memorial service for Cecil Hight was held at St Peters church on 7 April 1943.
+A memorial service for Cecil Hight was held at St Peter's Church on 7 April 1943.
 The New Zealand High Commissioner unveiled a plaque of RAF brevet wings with 'NZ' in the centre, designed and carved from Kauri wood by the pupils of Hight's old school, Stratford Technical High, in New Zealand.
 The service was broadcast live to New Zealand and heard by Hight's mother.